carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - ClassicLink may come up in exam questions as a possible (incorrect) answer, so you need to know what it is.
   - ClassicLink allows you to link EC2-Classic instances to a VPC in your account, within the same region
   - EC2-Classic is an old platform from before VPCs were introduced and is not available to accounts created after December 2013.
-- Use Case: A shared services VPC is being setup for use by several AWS accounts.
-An application needs to be securely shared from the shared services VPC.
-The solution should not allow consumers to connect to other instances in the VPC.
-  - To restrict access so that consumers cannot connect to other instances in the VPC the best solution is to use PrivateLink to create an endpoint for the application.
-The endpoint type will be an interface endpoint and it uses an NLB in the shared services VPC.

-###### VPC endpoints
+- VPC endpoints

-- Allows you to **privately connect a VPC to other AWS resources** and it is powered by `Private Link`.
+  - The entrypoint in your VPC that enables to **privately connect a VPC to AWS resources** and it is powered by `Private Link` technology.
-  - Services in your VPC do not require public IP addresses to communicate with resources in the service.
-So traffic between your VPC and other services does not leave the Amazon network.
+  - Services in your VPC **do not require public IP** addresses to communicate with resources in the service.
+So traffic between your VPC and other services **does not leave the Amazon network**.
-- VPC Endpoints vs PrivateLink
-  - AWS PrivateLink — A technology that provides private connectivity between VPCs and services.
-  - VPC endpoint — The entry point in your VPC that enables you to connect privately to a service.
   - 2 types:
-  - `Interface endpoint` → Attach an Elastic Network Interface (ENI) with a private IP address onto your EC2 instance for it to communicate to services using AWS network.
-It serves as an entry point for traffic destined to a supported service.
+    - `Interface endpoint` → Attach an **Elastic Network Interface (ENI)** with a private IP address onto your **EC2 instance** for it to communicate to services using AWS network.
+It serves as an entry point for traffic destined to a AWS supported service.
     - `Gateway endpoint` → Create it as a route table target for traffic to services, like NAT gateways — its supported for **only S3 & Dynamo DB**.

 ![VPC endpoints](https://docs.aws.amazon.com/images/whitepapers/latest/aws-privatelink/images/connectivity.png)

 - **Exam Tip :**
   1. Know which services use interface endpoints and gateway endpoints.
 The easiest way to remember this is that Gateway Endpoints are for Amazon S3 and DynamoDB only.
-  2. In addition to VPC endpoints, it is require an route table to link the 2 services (e.g EC2 and DynamoDB via Gateway endpoint)
+  2. In addition to VPC endpoints, it is require an route table to link the 2 services (e.g EC2 and DynamoDB via Gateway endpoint).

 ![EC2 and DynamoDB via Gateway endpoint](https://img-c.udemycdn.com/redactor/raw/2020-05-21_01-00-45-ac665c89acb1641afb831f1eb795210e.jpg)

+- Use Case:
-- Use Case: A company runs an application on Amazon EC2 instances which requires access to sensitive data in an Amazon S3 bucket.
+  - A company runs an application on Amazon EC2 instances which requires access to sensitive data in an Amazon S3 bucket.
 All traffic between the EC2 instances and the S3 bucket must not traverse the internet and must use private IP addresses.
 Additionally, the bucket must only allow access from services in the VPC.
     - Private access to public services such as Amazon S3 can be achieved by creating a VPC endpoint in the VPC.
 For S3 this would be a Gateway endpoint.
 The bucket policy can then be configured to restrict access to the S3 endpoint only which will ensure that only services originating from the VPC will be granted access.
+  - A shared services VPC is being setup for use by several AWS accounts.
+An application needs to be securely shared from the shared services VPC.
+The solution should not allow consumers to connect to other instances in the VPC.
+    - To restrict access so that consumers cannot connect to other instances in the VPC the best solution is to use PrivateLink to create an endpoint for the application.
+The endpoint type will be an interface endpoint and it uses an NLB in the shared services VPC.

 ### Amazon API Gateway